SOLAR + STORAGE IN CALIFORNIA

 Local economic stimulus during construction

-A simple gray leaf icon with a gradient outline in blue and green.
+A gray leaf icon with a gradient outline transitioning from blue to green.

 Improved air quality and reduced CO2 emissions